dustinpfister/blog_posts/_posts/threejs-camera.md

 layout: post
 categories: three.js
 id: 168
-updated: 2019-12-17 11:25:11
+updated: 2021-05-05 16:51:01
-version: 1.12
+version: 1.13
 ---

 If you want to make a [three.js](https://threejs.org/) project you are going to want to know a thing or two about how to go about working with cameras.
-A Camera must be created with one of several constructor options, once an instance of a camera is obtained it does not need to be added to the scene, but it must be used with a render method in order to view anything in a scene.
+A Camera must be created with one of several constructor options, once an instance of a camera is obtained it does not need to be added to the scene, although doing so might still generally be a good idea.
+However in any case at least one camera needs to be created that can be used with a render method in order to view anything in a scene.

-In three.js there are a few cameras to work with, but typically you will want to work with a perspective camera most of the time.
-This post is about the camera class that is shared across all cameras, and can be thought of as a kind of home base for all content on cameras in three.js content on my site here at github pages.
+In three.js there are a few cameras to work with, but typically you will want to work with a perspective camera most of the time, at least that is the one that I actually used in most projects thus far.
+A camera like many other objects in three.js inherits from the object3d class, which contains properties that can be used to set the position and orientation of the camera.
+In this post is about the camera class that is shared across all cameras, and can be thought of as a kind of home base for all content on cameras in three.js content on my site here at github pages.

 <!-- more -->